temporalio/dev-success/python/troubleshooting_guide.md

 1. Separate your activity code and your workflow code into different files.
-2. In the workflow file, pass through the third party modules and your personal modules (especially activity code) that don't have side effects upon import.
+2. In the workflow file, pass through the third party modules and your personal modules (including activity code) that don't have side effects upon import.